DantonyL/Agavoideae-PEPC/README.md

-# [Exploring the evolution of PEPC genes and its relationship between CAM photosynthesis within the Agavoideae subfamily][2]
+# [Exploring the Evolution of the PEPC Gene Family and Its Association with CAM Photosynthesis in the Agavoideae Subfamily][2]
 #### Dantony Lewis - [Heyduk Lab][1]

 [1]: https://draft.heyduklab.eeb.uconn.edu/